yolossn/process-manager/README.md

 1. Improve tests (Add table tests, increase coverage)
 2. Make backoff strategy configurable.
 Now it is a constant backoff of 1 second
-3. The use of GOTO statement in the process.Run is not the best version of readable code, can be changed to a loop with checks.

 ## Example